vsvala/TypeScript/README.md

   // ..
 }
 ```
+We can now initialise our tsconfig.json settings by running:

+`npm run tsc -- --init`

+Note the extra -- before the actual argument!
+Arguments before -- are interpreted as being for the npm command, while the ones after that are meant for the command that is run through the script (i.e. tsc in this case).

 You can now use ts-node within this directory by running npm run ts-node.
 Note that if you are using ts-node through package.json, all command-line arguments for the script need to be prefixed with --.
 So if you want to run file.ts with ts-node, the whole command is:

 `npm run ts-node -- file.ts`